HIPAA Compliance Checklist for 2025

 Consequences of Non-Compliance

-Ignoring SOC 2 data security framework can lead to customer distrust, legal scrutiny, and significant business reputation damage.
+Ignoring the SOC 2 data security framework can lead to customer distrust, legal scrutiny, and significant business reputation damage.

 8. Federal Risk and Authorization Management Program (FedRAMP)